Moby Prince disaster: Vessel

 MV Moby Prince was an Italian ferry owned by Navarma Lines (later Moby Lines).
 She was built in 1967 by the English shipyard Cammell Laird of Birkenhead as Koningin Juliana for ferry operator Stoomvaart Maatschappij Zeeland of the Netherlands, and was used on the Harwich to Hook of Holland route until 1984.

 Collision

-At 22:03 on 10 April 1991 the Moby Prince left Livorno, heading to Olbia for a regular service, with 75 passengers, manned by a complement of 66 crew.
+At 22:03 on 10 April 1991 the Moby Prince left Livorno, heading to Olbia for a regular service, with 75 passengers, crewed by a complement of 66.
 The ship was commanded by Ugo Chessa.
 While taking the usual dedicated route out of the harbor, the ferry's bow struck the Agip Abruzzo, which was standing at anchor, and sliced through its tank number 7.
 The tank was filled with 2,700 tons of Iranian light crude oil.
 At 22:25, the ferry's radio operator broadcast a mayday from the portable VHF transmitter.
 He did not use the fixed radio set, since he was not at his post at the moment of the disaster, as was later confirmed by the location of his body.